jbtiglao/team-profile-generator/README.md

 npm install --save-dev jest
 ```

-To troubleshoot testing errors, the following section is added to the ```package.json``` after Jest install, so the test would run:
+After Jest install, the following section is also added to the ```package.json``` to troubleshoot testing errors:
 ```
 {
   "scripts": {